greggigon/docker-hack-night/docs/1. basics/README.md

 	docker pull container-name

-If you are about to use unoficial and non-public Docker repository, you'll need to specify the container name in the for of:
+If you are about to use unofficial and non-public Docker repository, you'll need to specify the container name in the form of:

 	docker pull hostname:port/repository/container:version